Complete Guide For Solar Power Alberta 2019

 Setup Fees: None

-Alberta is one of the best provinces in the country to switch to solar power in terms of utility related factors.
-This section covers how the costs of electricity as well as solar setup fees affect of the feasibility of solar in Alberta.
+Alberta scores on the lower end in terms of utility related factors.
+This section covers how electricity costs, interconnection fees and policies affect of the feasibility of solar in Alberta.

 Variable Electricity Costs

 Variable electricity rates determine the maximal amount of money that can be saved by switching to solar – ie. they represent the portion of your power bill that goes to zero when you don’t use any energy.
-Thus the relatively high rates in Alberta ($0.15/Watt) means that the average homeowner has a lot to save with solar.
+Thus the relatively high rates in Alberta ($0.12/Watt) means that the average homeowner has a decent amount to save with solar.

 Fixed Electricity Costs